 1. A portable power bank – $41.99

-This is, hands down, the most useful item I have in my pack, and that’s not just because I’m a blogger.
+This is, hands down, the most useful gift for a backpacker, and I’m not saying that just because I’m a blogger.
 Unlike other power banks, this one by Anker lasts for a million years, and you can charge your phone on these babies more than five times.

 Never again will you have to worry about your phone dying before you can find the address of your hostel.
 Never again will you be without music on that sickly long bus ride.
-Never again will you need to fret if your GoPro dies mid-hike.
+And never again will you need to fret if your GoPro dies mid-hike.

 (You might, on the other hand, need to fret when you’re battling it out with travel companions over who needs to use the power bank more.
 I am very familiar with this struggle.)